Gastritis & H. Pylori

 H Pylori Natural Treatment

 Naturopathic treatment involves reducing inflammation, assisting the removal of infection and promotion of healing after the intensive treatment.
-Removal of the infection is very difficult only herbs, nutrients and homeopathy and is best used together with a prescribed "triple therapy".
+Removal of the infection is challenging and a combination of herbs, nutrients and homeopathy and is best used together.

 Patients with complications (eg, gastritis, ulcer, cancer) should have the organism eradicated.
-H. pylori eradication requires multidrug therapy, typically antibiotics plus acid suppressants.
-Proton pump inhibitors suppress H. pylori, and the increased gastric pH accompanying their use can enhance tissue concentration and efficacy of antimicrobials, creating a hostile environment for H. pylori.
+H. pylori eradication requires multi medicine therapy.
+Medical treatment of H. Pylori involves the use of proton pump inhibitors to suppress the H. pylori, and the increased gastric pH accompanying their use can enhance tissue concentration and efficacy of antimicrobials, creating a hostile environment for H. pylori.

 Successful removal of H. Plyori with only the triple therapy is estimated to be only 77%.
 Therefore it is recommended to treat the organism with additional herbs, nutrients and individualised treatment to give a higher eradication rate.
 Lactoferrin demonstrates antibacterial, antiparasitic and antifungal activities and is particularly useful for H. pylori infections (2).
 H. pylori, like many bacteria, needs iron to survive, and bovine lactoferrin, taken orally, can reduce the availability of iron in the upper GIT, therefore helping to control H. pylori infections.
 Lactoferrin taken in conjunction with the triple therapy gave a 90% eradication rate.